AlexanderYAPPO/gluster_for_cluster/README.md

 # gluster_for_cluster

 This scripts are made for deploying glusterfs tiering on clusters.
 It's considered to having two types of nodes: cold and hot tier nodes.
+The name of the gluster cluster will be gv0.

 There are several playbooks: